Asmara Maekel, Eritrea Travel Guide

 Experience a different natural environment from Massawa.

-Opportunities for nature viewing in protected areas (check access).
+Opportunities for nature viewing in conservation areas (check access).

 Investigate further within Eritrea; Massawa and Keren offer compelling historical plus cultural encounters.